oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store.html.md

 **oVirt Hypervisors and Engine Setup -**

-oVirt machines on versions 4.1.1 and above include Fluentd and Collectd packages.
+oVirt machines on versions 4.1.1 and above include fluentd and collectd packages.
-Now we need to deploy and configure Collectd and Fluentd to send the data to the central Metrics Store:
+Now we need to deploy and configure collectd and fluentd to send the data to the central Metrics Store:

-1. Install / Upgrade and setup oVirt Engine 4.1, latest release.
+1. Install / Upgrade and setup oVirt Engine 4.1.3 and above.

-2. Install / Upgrade and activate one or more hosts, 4.1 latest release.
+2. Install / Upgrade and activate one or more hosts, 4.1.3 and above.

-3. Copy the CA certificate created earlier on [the metrics store machine](https://github.com/ViaQ/Main/blob/master/README-mux.md#getting-the-shared_key-and-ca-cert), to the engine machine.
+3. Copy the CA certificate - created earlier on in this procedure [(see oVirt Metrics Store Setup)](https://github.com/ViaQ/Main/blob/master/README-mux.md#getting-the-shared_key-and-ca-cert) - to the engine machine.

    On the metrics store machine, run: